Zadigo/krysalid/README.md

 #### Find all

-Find all the elements within the queryset.
+Finds all the elements within the queryset.

 ```python
 queryset = extractor.manager.find_all('a')